qualcomm/resource-tuner/README.md

 ## Usage

-Describe how to use the project.
+Describe how to use the project..

 ## Development